davidpanonce-nx/VeriPol/README.md

 8. An emulator will boot up and you can now run the app by typing **flutter run** in the terminal.
 9. The first load will take some time but it'll eventually run.

 > Skipping all those things that were previously mentioned, you can just actually download the early version apk of VeriPol v0.1-beta.
+We made a pre-released apk of VeriPol where you can download and utilize.